SjoerdDev02/weatherforecast/README.md

 5. Open a new terminal (keep the previous one open).
 6. Navigate to the 'weatherforecast' directory.
 7. Run `json-server --watch ./src/assets/database/db.json`.
+8. Navigate in the folders to weatherforecast > src > assets > pages > forecast > Map > ForecastMap.tsx and add your TomTom key in line 13.

 ## Access Local Servers
 Check the terminals for the correct local server URLs, which may differ: